AT CASCADE HEIGHTS

 • Other Factors: Certain factors can make PTSD more likely, such as a personal history of trauma, genetics, and social support.
 Veterans without a strong social support system may struggle to cope with the challenges of military service.

 If you or someone you know is a veteran experiencing PTSD, it’s important to know that help is available.
 Our military trauma treatment program is designed to address the unique challenges faced by veterans.
-With the comprehensive support and recovery services we provide, you or your loved one can achieve healing.
+With the comprehensive support and recovery services we provide, you and your loved ones can achieve hASDg after an acsubstancegnosidisorderrapies for Healing diagnosisprogram offers extensive trauma treatment and counseling services.
+We provide a variety of intensive therapies and trauma therapy techniques.
+Each of these works to address the underlying causes of our guests’ PTSD and provide them with the tools to work through these issues.

 Some of the types of trauma therapy you can expect to participate in through our trauma program include: